Commochief/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 In this task, you will deploy four virtual machines into the same Azure region.
 The first two will reside in a hub virtual network, while each of the remaining two will reside in a separate spoke virtual network.

-1. Sign in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the [Azure portal](https://portal.azure.us).

 1. In the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.

 1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.

-    >**Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and click **Create storage**.
+    >**Note**: For the following step, and remaining labs, you will be deploying ARM templates and parameter JSONs like we did for labs 02b and 02c.
+To locate and download these files, navigate to [Allfiles/Labs](https://github.com/joeycrack93/AZ-104-AzureGov/tree/master/Allfiles/Labs) in the AZ-104-AzureGov Github repo.
+    >**To download full lab file directory**, you can use Github community tool [**download-directory**](https://download-directory.github.io/) and paste Allfiles/Labs URL "https://github.com/joeycrack93/AZ-104-AzureGov/tree/master/Allfiles/Labs" to download a .zip of lab file content.

 1. In the toolbar of the Cloud Shell pane, click the **Upload/Download files** icon, in the drop-down menu, click **Upload** and upload the files **\\Allfiles\\Labs\\06\\az104-06-vms-loop-template.json** and **\\Allfiles\\Labs\\06\\az104-06-vms-loop-parameters.json** into the Cloud Shell home directory.

+    >**Note**: The lab files may be in your local **Downloads** directory, or elsewhere depending on where you downloaded them to.

 1. Edit the **Parameters** file you just uploaded and change the password.
 If you need help editing the file in the Shell please ask your instructor for assistance.
 As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

-1. From the Cloud Shell pane, run the following to create the first resource group that will be hosting the lab environment (replace the '[Azure_region]' placeholder with the name of an Azure region where you intend to deploy Azure virtual machines)(you can use the "(Get-AzLocation).Location" cmdlet to get the region list):
+1. From the Cloud Shell pane, run the following to set the first resource group that will be hosting the lab environment (_optionally_ replace the '[$location]' variable with the name of a different Azure region where you intend to deploy Azure virtual machines)(you can use the "(Get-AzLocation).Location" cmdlet to get the region list):

     ```powershell
-    $location = '[Azure_region]'
+    $location = 'usgovvirginia'
     ```

     Now the resource group name:
     ```powershell
-    $rgName = 'az104-06-rg1'
-    ```

-    And finally create the resource group in your desired location:
+    #Note - ensure you change the following resource group name to match the RG in your lab environment
-    ```powershell
-    New-AzResourceGroup -Name $rgName -Location $location
+    $rgName = 'rg1-az104-student01'
     ```

 1. From the Cloud Shell pane, run the following to create the three virtual networks and four Azure VMs into them by using the template and parameter files you uploaded: